zammad/zammad-admin-documentation/system/objects/permissions.rst

 About screens
 -------------

-Zammad cares about the screen you're going to use the object in.
+Zammad differentiates between several screens where object attributes can be used.

 create
    Every time you use a creation dialogue for not yet existing data.